kyverno/KDP/proposals/resource_cache.md

 ### Failure

-When a `resource` or `apiCall` entry fails, a policy error should be thrown with the error received from the cache entry.
+When a `resource` or `apiCall` entry fails, a policy error should be thrown with the error received from the cache entry..
+When we fail to create a cached context entry.
+An invalid entry should be created containing the error.
+When this entry is accessed by a policy, the error encountered during creation should be returned.

 ## Link to the Implementation PR